jhapalak/cutt/README.md

 but it still is inconvenient.

 ## The Solution
-Basically, using this script, you can convert the original timetable to this:
+Basically, using this script, you can convert the original timetable to a Google Sheet:
 <p align="center"><img src="images/gs-after.png"></p>

 Then you can take a screenshot of and crop it to finally get this: